progfolio/elpaca/doc/manual.md

 #### Inheritance precedence

-The following list shows the order of precedence for inheritance.
-Each item takes precedence over the items which follow it.
+The following list shows the precedence of inheritance from highest to lowest:

 -   elpaca-recipe-functions
 -   declared recipe